 In girls, the disorganisation and distraction results in lack of activity - they are too confused to get things started.
 As girls with ADHD hit the teen years, the increased organisational demands of secondary school become too much.
 They may become tired and disheartened by poor school performance.

 Both genders have trouble learning the nuances of social interactions but girls are more likely to become shy and withdrawn.
 They don't like the negative reactions they get when they don't tune in to the nuances.
-Boys are more likely to proceed with social behaviour that is considered inappropriate; even if they get negative reactions, they continue.
+Boys are more likely to have social behaviour that is considered inappropriate; even if they get negative reactions, they continue.

 Girls with hyperactivity may throw themselves into social relationships to compensate.
 They may be described as boy-crazy or party girls.
 Girls with ADHD may begin risk taking in sexual behaviours, or they may use drugs or alcohol, both as a result of increasing impulsivity, and in order to self-medicate.
 Shoplifting, teen pregnancy, and eating disorders are also found more often in females with ADHD.